 Please contact us to let us know that you will be joining our Community!
 This gives us a chance to give you a quick orientation over the phone and prepare you for HOA Living.

 All exterior improvements or updates require an architectural application.
 All new homeowners have to pay a one-time application fee of $150.00 upon submittal of their first application.
 This includes changing out any plants in your front yard.
-Once the fee is paid it covers all reviews during the course of time you are living in your home.
-For More information on the application process, Design Guidelines for the Community and approved plant list, visit the Home Improvements Page.
+Once the fee is paid it covers all reviews during the course of the time you are living in your home.
+For More information on the application process, Design Guidelines for the Community, and approved plant list, visit the Home Improvements Page.

 Were there any exterior improvements completed by prior owner(s)?
 Please ask your realtor to verify that the property does not have any improvements that did not go through the Architectural approval process.
 For example, is there an existing shed or structure in the rear yard?
 Does the fencing or block walls look altered in any way?
 Is there a driveway extension or other feature that does not appear to be original to the home?
 Periodically these do come up and we don’t want you to be surprised with a non-compliance letter after the fact.
 When in doubt, have your realtor check with the Management office.

 New owners usually have a few ideas of improvements they would like to do when they move in.
 The Design Guidelines and Rules and Regulations will answer most of your questions.
-If it is not in these documents, contact us at (800) 400-2284 and we will be happy to help.

 Typically, escrow collects the first months’ worth of assessments.
 It usually takes your escrow 4-6 weeks to send the paperwork and payment to the Action escrow department.
 Once that is received, Action will send you a welcome package with your account number.
 Your account number is your identity in the HOA and gateway to the Resident Portal.
-You can expedite this process by emailing a copy of your recorded grant deed or HUD-1 closing statement to firstname.lastname@example.org.
-Include your property address, name of the Association and date you closed.
+You can expedite this process by emailing a copy of your recorded grant deed or HUD-1 closing statement to email@example.com.
+Include your property address, name of the Association, and date you closed.
 Allow approximately one week for processing.

 Your monthly HOA assessments are NOT impounded with your taxes and insurance.
 Do not make the mistake of not sending in payments for several months.
 Check with your realtor and lender to understand when your first payment is due after the close of escrow and when in doubt, give us a call.

-Additional information regarding assessments can be found in the HOA LIVING section of the website and on the Resident Portal (click on My Community, then click on Documents).
+Additional information regarding assessments can be found in the HOA Living section of the website and on the Resident Portal (click on My Community, then click on Documents).
 It is important to know and understand the HOA assessment and collection policies.

-Information regarding the location of pools, hours of operation and status can be found on the Amenities page of this website.
+Information regarding the location of pools, hours of operation, and status can be found on the Amenities page of this website.

 Storage pods are not allowed in some areas of the community.
 If this is the method you were considering for your move, please contact the office before paying that deposit!
 If you will be parking a moving truck or van overnight in the community please notify us so we can lot it into our system for patrol.